Antibiotic creams are helpful when you are suffering from Infections. You should know the best OTC medicine that helps you eliminate infections.

 Pharmacies do not commonly stock Brulidine cream.
 Some pharmacies may sell Brulidine cream off their planogram.
-Some pharmacies can order Brulidine cream from leading pharmaceutical suppliers for the same or next-day delivery in the pharmacy.
+Some pharmacies can order Brulidine cream from leading pharmaceutical suppliers for the same or next-day delivery.

 Brulidine cream can be purchased online, from many websites, including Amazon.co.uk (see link below).

-Daktacort cream is mostly known as an antifungal cream, used in the management of various fungal skin infections, for example, athlete’s foot and sweat rash, and other conditions such as eczema (dry, irritated skin) and dermatitis (a type of eczema).
+Daktacort cream is mostly known as an antifungal cream, used in managing various fungal skin infections, for example, athlete's foot and sweat rash, and other conditions such as eczema (dry, irritated skin) and dermatitis (a type of eczema).

 Daktacort contains two active ingredients, an antifungal drug (miconazole) and a mild steroid (hydrocortisone).
-Addition of steroid in the formulation helps to manage the symptoms of redness, itchiness and inflammation.
+The addition of steroids in the formulation helps to manage the symptoms of redness, itchiness, and inflammation.

 Product license for Daktacort includes treatment of many gram-positive bacteria, including most strains of Streptococcus and Staphylococcus.

 Daktacort can be used by adults and children over ten years of age with a maximum duration of 7 days of the treatment unless advised otherwise by a doctor.
-For more details about the restrictions on the use of Daktacort, read the product information leaflet.
+For more details about the restrictions on using Daktacort, read the product information leaflet.

 Is Daktacort an effective antibacterial cream?

-When tested in the lab (in vitro), miconazole was found to be effective against various gram-positive bacteria, with suggested treatment options in skin infection caused by this group of bacteria (Nenoff et al., 2017).
+When tested in the lab (in vitro), miconazole was found effective against various gram-positive bacteria, with suggested treatment options for a skin infection caused by this group of bacteria (Nenoff et al., 2017).